-A dormant Venus Fly Trap isn’t very pretty.
-In fact, most people who don’t know that Venus Fly Traps enter a dormant period would think that the plant is dying.
-I have read on more than one occasion that people have thrown out their plant as it was entering dormancy, mistakenly thinking that it was dying.
-Most of the leaves turn black and the plant pretty much stops growing, at least to the observer.
-Click on the photo to the right to see a large image of three Venus fly traps in dormancy (actually just awakening from dormancy).
-Notice all of the dead leaves.
+Many people have thrown out their Venus flytrap as it was entering dormancy, mistakenly thinking that it was dying.
+During dormancy, most of the leaves turn black and the plant pretty much stops growing, at least to the observer.
+Click on the photo to the right to see a large image of three Venus flytraps waking up from dormancy.
+Take note of all of the dead leaves.

 - Skip it

 This is the easiest and preferred method of taking Venus flytraps through dormancy.
 If you are one of the lucky people who happen to live in a hardiness zone of 8 or better (see the hardiness map below), then you can just leave your Venus flytraps outside year-round.
 If they are potted in a small pot, it is advisable to bring them indoors in the case of a rare, extended freeze.
 But, for the most part, Venus flytraps in zone 8 or better can be left outside all year long.

 If you live a hardiness zone between 4 and 7, it is possible to winter your Venus flytraps outdoors provided you take some extra measures to protect them.
 The plants will need to be planted in the ground in a bog garden or other soil that is good for carnivorous plants.
 Pots are too susceptible to the surrounding air temperature and will not offer enough protection for the plants throughout the winter.

 In addition to being in the ground, plants should either be mulched or covered with leaves to be more protected from the inclement weather.
 One solution that I have heard is to cover the Venus flytraps with leaves in the fall as temperatures near freezing, then lay a board over them with a heavy stone or bricks on top to keep in place.